EthanNJC/ReDroid/README.txt

 Requirements:
   apktool 2.2.3

+Usage:
+To initialize a new workspace in the CWD, use
+  > redroid.py /path/to/target.apk
+Once a workspace has been created, you can use the above to add a new branch or simply use
+  > redroid.py

 Commands:
   branch <description>	Branches modified.apk with a new description clear                 Clears the command line and prints branch list